 Article VIII: Executive Board

 Section 2.
-The Executive Board shall direct the policy and have general charge of the affairs of the Club subject to the approval of the membership.
+The Board shall direct the policy and have general charge of the affairs of the Club subject to the approval of the membership.
 It shall act on business requiring immediate attention.

 Section 3.
-The Executive Board shall meet at least two times each year or as often as deemed necessary by the President.
-A quorum shall be a minimum of half (50%) of the Executive Board.
+The Board shall meet at least two times each year or as often as deemed necessary by the President.
+A quorum shall be a minimum of half (50%) of the Board.

 Section 4.
-Vacancies occurring in offices shall be filled by appointment of the President, with approval of the Executive Board.
+Vacancies occurring in offices shall be filled by appointment of the President, with approval of the Board.

 Article IX: Elections